moocarme/Coding-Samples/Python-Webscraping/README.md

-# Looking at Data-Mined Guitar Tablature to Investigate Why All Country Music Sounds Similar
+# Why Does All Country Music Sound the Same

 ### Hypothesis
 The motivation of this project is to try to understand why all country music sounds the same.
 I hypothesize that all country music sounds the same becasue many songs all use the same chord progession, whereas many other genres of music have a greater variation in the chord